-Old National's finance receivables consist primarily of loans made to consumers and commercial clients in various industries including manufacturing, agribusiness, transportation, mining, wholesaling and retailing.
-Most of Old National's lending activity occurs within our principal geographic markets of Indiana, southeastern Illinois, western Kentucky and southwestern Michigan.
+Old National's finance receivables consist primarily of loans made to consumers and commercial clients in various industries including manufacturing, agribusiness, transportation, mining, wholesaling, and retailing.
+Most of Old National's lending activity occurs within our principal geographic markets of Indiana, Kentucky, and Michigan.
 Old National has no concentration of commercial loans in any single industry exceeding 10% of its portfolio.